It was Ambler's first hotel.

 Prior to World War I, Joseph H. Fretz purchased the hotel, and sold the corner where the horse sales took place to the Ambler Trust Company.

-With the rise in small businesses and stores in the borough, and the popularity of the automobile, the demand for hotels was no longer needed, causing Hotel Ambler to fade in its existence.
+With the rise in small businesses and stores in the borough, and the popularity of the automobile, the demand for hotels waned, causing Hotel Ambler to fade out of existence.
 The hotel burned down in 1944.

 Bibliography